thg205/thg205.github.io/_posts/2024-03-19-assignment2.markdown

 plotly: /assets/plotly-map.html
 bokeh: /assets/bokeh_plot.html
 ---
+## Introduction to the data
+Bla bla bla...

 ## Bar chart showing downward trend in drug related incidents
 This is a bar chart that shows downward trend in drug related incidents: